Moshemena/Airbnb-ServerSideExam/README.md

 The Final Exam of Server Side course as a CS student.

-For the startig point of this project we got a CSV file with a real data from AIRBNB site, the data was extract by Web-Scrapping.
+For the starting point of this project we got a CSV file with real data from the AIRBNB site, the data was extracted by Web-Scrapping.

 The Project was developed using: